bluefroguk1/empire-dump/content/Wiki/Music/Weaver_s Curse.md

 Red as blood and black as sin
 Working at the loom
 For a maid my love you spurned
-When at last the truth I learned
+When at last the tRuth I learned
 How my heart with vengeance burned
 Working at the loom
 Chorus: